bitrix24/b24restdocs/api-reference/lists/sections/lists-section-add.md

 {% note alert "TO-DO _not deployed to prod_" %}

 - edits needed for writing standards
-- parameter types not specified
+- parameter types are not specified
-- examples missing
+- examples are missing
-- success response missing
+- success response is missing
-- error response missing
+- error response is missing

 {% endnote %}